-What was your experience on the course like?
+What was your experience on the Trinity DipTESOL course like?

 Amazing!
 I have really good memories of the course.
 Our group got on really well with each other – and I made a few friends that I’m still in contact with today.
 A few study groups sprung out of the course and we used to meet up at exam time to help each other along and revise together.
 Sunday afternoons in someone’s flat with our books, notes and a bottle of wine seemed to motivate us all to keep going and get the revision done!

-How did the tutors support you throughout the course?
+How did the tutors support you throughout the Trinity DipTESOL course?

 All the feedback from the observed classes was really useful and definitely helped me to become a more effective teacher.
 The other assessments … well, it wasn’t the assessments themselves that helped it was the knowledge I gained beforehand that helped me to become a better teacher.
 The more you know about the learning process and the language, the better.

-What have you done since you graduated with the DipTESOL?
+What have you done since you gained the Trinity DipTESOL qualification?

 Then, one of the senior teachers at the British Council who had been my line manager returned to the UK and started working for Cambridge University Press.
 She invited me to put forward a few samples for some supplementary activities, workbooks etc. I wrote DVD activity books, workbooks, resource books and online worksheets for English in Mind and a few other courses.